Guess what? Today, Halloween, marks not only candy and costumes, but also the last day before NaNoWriMo!

 It's YA epic fantasy.

-Here we go with our second memoir for the week!
+Here we go with our second essay for the week!
 This one was originally written at the beginning of my high school career.
 It's been featured on Teen Ink more times than I can count.
 I'm preserving my high school version partially because of laziness, and partially because I like it the way it is.

 Playing cello has always been a sort of magic to me--it’s like Harry Potter and his wand.
 I didn’t choose the cello, the cello chose me.